JiteshNayak2004/PD_ASIC/README.md

 ## Application binary interface
 ABI is a set of rules that tell us how binary code interacts with another binary code.
 64 bit value can be loaded into the memory by 2 methods - little-endian and big-endian.
 Load instruction is used to transfer data from memory to a register.
 Store instruction is used to transfer data from register to memory.
 Add instruction performs addition operation on two registers.
 In RISC-V 64, we have 32 registers and their ABI names play a role in maintaining compatibility and facilitating communication between different software components
 ## Labwork using ABI function calls
-c code for adding numbers 1 to 9
+c code for adding numbers 1 to 9 named prgm
 ~~~
 #include <stdio.h>